Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Oversmoothing: forward and backward

 \subsection{Backward oversmoothing}

-Due to the multiplication by $P^\top=P$ from the output layer $k=L$ to the input $k=1$, the backward signal will naturally also be oversmoothed.
-This has been showed in the linear case \cite{Yang2020a}.
-In the general case, we need the following. \begin{assump} Assume that $\rho'$ is $D_\rho$-Lipschitz. \end{assump} Note that this excludes vanilla ReLU (which is not fully differentiable anyway) but includes any smoothed variants like softplus \cite{Glorot2011}.
-The following result is proved in App.~\ref{app:backward}.
+Due to the multiplication by $P^\top$ from the output layer $k=L$ to the input $k=1$, the backward signal will naturally also be oversmoothed.
+We need the following assumption. \begin{assumption} Assume that $\rho'$ is $D_\rho$-Lipschitz. \end{assumption} Note that this excludes ReLU (which is not fully differentiable anyway) but includes smoothed variants like softplus \cite{Glorot2011}.
+The following theorem is proved in App.~\ref{app:backward}.